tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 ### Extending Test Runner

-The behaviors of the test runners should NOT be inherited.
+When extending a test runner, the behaviors of the test runners should NOT be inherited.
 Instead, they should be encapsulated in classes that implement CodeStrategy to handle SQL statements or TestStrategy to handle test blocks `/* @Test {...} */`.
 When a new test runner is created to meet new testing needs, we should not subclass the previous test runner.
 Instead, we can delegate the old behaviors to the old classes while adding new classes to handle new behaviors or new functionality.